What's the Religious School?

 The Auditoriums: At Rosenbloom Religious School, each class is part of a larger grade community, the entire school, and the synagogue.
 In our various auditoriums we gather together for many special events: speakers, tzedakah and gemilut hasadim projects, plays, music, holiday celebrations, and milestones.
 For example, in past years we gathered for the premiere showing of the “Israel Shake,” our original rap video celebrating Israel’s 65th birthday.
 In addition, the school came together as one to help the victims of Hurricane Sandy.
 We are a community that shares our joys and sorrows, and deals with real life issues.

 The Classroom: Our teachers are the key to the success of Rosenbloom Religious School.
 They create the nurturing, educational environment that defines our school.
 Their lessons strive to engage the whole person – the intellectual, emotional, social, and spiritual side of every individual.
 Our classrooms bubble with spontaneity, lively open discussions, hands-on learning, creative activities, and the joy of learning to read Hebrew.
-At Rosenbloom Religious School our teens also become madrichim (classroom aides), accessible role models, helping in our classrooms and tutoring our younger kids.
+At Rosenbloom Religious School our teens also become madrikhim (classroom aides), accessible role models, helping in our classrooms and tutoring our younger kids.

 The Sanctuary: Rosenbloom Religious School is not just located within Chizuk Amuno, it is integrally connected to the congregation.
 “Chizuk Amuno” means “strong faith,” and strong faith is what we hope will take root in the children who come to our school.
 Strong faith comes through learning and living, repetition and familiarity.
 We teach our children to become confident and comfortable in synagogue prayer and home ritual and to feel at home in the special spaces of the synagogue.
 Many of our students also join us on Saturday mornings and take leadership roles in the Family Service (grades K-4) and Simhat Shabbat services (grades 5-7).
 Many of our parents attend our Sunday family programs to connect to the curriculum and bring home activities to do with their kids.